Marblehead Green Waste Disposal Services

 Marblehead Conservation Commission Guidelines for Green Waste Management Near Protected Areas

 The Marblehead Conservation Commission enforces the Massachusetts Wetlands Protection Act (M.G.L. c.
-131, § 40), which restricts green waste disposal within 25-50+ feet buffer zones of wetlands, streams, and vernal pools.
-Organic materials may be used for erosion control in some cases, but natural leaf retention is encouraged in conservation areas to support habitat.
-Invasive species must be disposed of properly to prevent spread, often requiring coordination with municipal programs for special handling.
-Seasonal restrictions protect wildlife during nesting (March-August) and vernal pool activity (March-June), with guidance from the Massachusetts Division of Fisheries and Wildlife.
-Residents must also prevent organic matter from entering storm drains, supporting compliance with the Massachusetts Clean Waters Act (M.G.L. c.
+131, § 40), which restricts green waste activities within 25-50+ feet of wetlands, streams, and vernal pools.
+Organic materials may be used for erosion control in some buffer zones, but natural leaf retention is encouraged in conservation areas to support habitat.
+Invasive species must be disposed of properly to prevent spread, often requiring coordination with municipal programs.
+Seasonal restrictions protect wildlife during nesting (March-August) and vernal pool activity (March-June).
+Residents should avoid placing debris near storm drains to comply with MS4 stormwater regulations under the Massachusetts Clean Waters Act (M.G.L. c.
 21).
-For site-specific guidance, contact:
+For site-specific guidance:

 Marblehead Conservation Commission